Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 What is Authorization?

 Authorization is the process that determines what level of access a user will get to critical resources of the organization.
-Authorization encircles upon the role of an individual within an organization or a group.
+Authorization deals with the role of an individual within an organization or a group.
 Considering an example, the employee who belongs to the Accounts and Finance team will be authorized to only Account-related tools and applications, and not the Sales and Business-related tools.

 Below are some of the techniques used for the authorization process.
 Each of these techniques works differently and is important in its own way to secure data.